trawlingweb/APIservicies/API Twitter/en/04_Obtaining_results_method_Basic.md

 # Response Output - RESPONSE

+This method aims to retrieve all results related to a worker's keywords.
+However, the elements listed below will not be considered in their entirety for this method; they will only be sortable by date-related attributes.

-Once a request is made to the Twitter API, it will return a structured response as follows:
+Once a request is made to the Twitter API, it will return a response structured as follows:

 ## Publication Data